SmartsquareGmbH/squit/README.md

 ### Pre- and Post-runners

 Similar to [Pre- and Post-processing](#pre--and-post-processing), it is possible to specify implementations or scripts, which can run arbitrary code before and after each request.
 The setup is analogous to pre- and post-processors.
-See the [configuration](#configuration) section for the different options to enable them in your `test.conf`.
+See the [Configuration section](#configuration) for the different options to enable them in your `test.conf`.

 ### Tagging